chewyou/silverstripe-elastic-beanstalk/README.md

    (restarts environment)

 10. Done.
+Almost.
    Visit the site using the given URL for the environment.
    Note: You can also add all the environment variable to the Environment Configuration Software space and remove the .env file.